dpi/entity_usage/README.txt

 Entity Usage
 ============

-DO NOT USE THIS MODULE IN PRODUCTION YET

 This module is a proof-of-concept for a tool to track usage of entities by other entities in drupal.